The rise of the e-bike

 The cost of an e-bike is a substantial investment.
 Basic models sell for around $2,000 new.
-High specification models – which are lighter and have more features – can retail for up to $10,000.
+Some high specification models – which are lighter and have more features – can even retail for more than $10,000.

 So, if you’re considering purchasing an e-bike or if you already own one, it’s important to make sure you have appropriate cover in place.
-At AA Insurance, e-bikes are treated as regular bikes and are covered under your contents policy up to a maximum value of $5,000 and for legal liability up to $2 million.
-If your e-bike is worth more, you may need to specify it on your policy or increase your level of cover.
+At AA Insurance, e-bikes are treated like regular bikes and are covered under your contents policy.
+Under our Contents Insurance Policy, they are automatically covered up to $5,000 (excluding accessories) and up to $2,500 (excluding accessories) under our Limited Contents Insurance Policy.
+You’re also covered for legal liability up to $2 million if you have a policy with us.
+If your e-bike is worth more than these automatic limits, you may need to increase your level of cover.
 It’s worth checking the details of your cover with your insurer, to make sure you’re adequately insured.